browserengineering/book/book/scripts.md

         child.parent = elt
 ```

-We need to update the parent pointers of those parsed child nodes
+We update the parent pointers of those parsed child nodes because
-because until we do that, they point to the fake `body` element that
+otherwise they would point to the dummy `body` element that we added
-we added to aid parsing.
+to aid parsing.

 It might look like we're done---but try this out and you'll realize
 that nothing happens when a script calls `innerHTML_set`.
 That's